fenfire-org/project/teaching/TIE363/www/lectures/lecture4/index.rst

 .. _applitude: http://fenfire.org/manuscripts/2004/hyperstructure/#an-item-based-user-interface

-The topic of this lecture will be to create a small view ("viewlet") for some RDF data that can be used in Fenfire.
+The topic of this lecture will be to create a small view ("representation view") for some RDF data that can be used in Fenfire.
 We hope that during the next week you will install the public version of Fenfire and develop your own similar small view based on it.